-Whatever you are doing when you get the call, listen, be polite and then ask for the adjuster’s work hours saying you’ll call back at a better time.
+Whatever you are doing when you get the call, listen, be polite and then ask for the adjuster’s work hours and contact phone number, saying you’ll call back at a better time.

-And if the asks why now it’s convenient, just say because I’m busy.
+And if the adjuster asks why now is not convenient, just say because I’m busy.
 The two of you aren’t friends or family, you have a business relationship, based upon an accident and an insurance claim.
-It is no more complicated than that.
+It is no more complicated than this.

 Nevertheless, you need to understand what’s involved with how to prove fault in a court of law.
 No, we don’t want to go to court, but the way not to go to court is to know what needs to be proven in order to avoid it.